 Until the 18th century there was no dry crossing over the Thames between London Bridge and Kingston Bridge.
 Within the space of fifty years six new bridges were constructed, starting with Fulham Bridge in 1729 and Westminster in 1750.
 The third of those six bridges was at Kew.

-For many centuries a ferry crossed the Thames between Brentford and Kew, which from 1659 was managed by the Tunstall family.
-By the early 18th century two ferries were being operated by Robert Tunstall, one for pedestrians and the other for carriages.
-Traffic increased significantly from 1731 when, shortly after arriving in England, Frederick, Prince of Wales and his wife Augusta leased a house at Kew as their country home.
+For many centuries, possibly as far back as the Romans, a ferry crossed the Thames between Brentford and Kew, part of an important commercial link between London and the West Country.
+From 1659 was managed by the Tunstall family.
+By the early 18th century two ferries were being operated by Robert Tunstall, a Brentford citizen of some consequence, one for pedestrians and the other for carriages.
+Traffic increased significantly from 1731 when, shortly after arriving in England, Frederick, Prince of Wales and his wife Augusta leased a house at Kew from the Capel family as their country home.
 William Kent was employed to enlarge and embellish it.
 From 1750 the couple began extensive works in the grounds, including a great pagoda.
 (In later times the estate became part of the Royal Botanical Gardens).

 In 1757 Tunstall obtained an Act of Parliament to replace his ferry by a toll bridge from where the carriage ferry operated.
 (At that time the housekeeper at Kew Palace was a Mrs. Tunstall, so a family connection may have been significant in obtaining the Act).
 There were objections from barge-masters regarding his initial site on a bend, on the grounds that it would be difficult to navigate under.
 The bridge was finally located approximately a hundred metres downstream. where the pedestrian ferry was located, requiring a second Act of Parliament.
 Work began in April of the following year.
 It consisted of two brick and stone arches at either bank, with seven wooden spans in the centre.
 Kew Bridge was built by John Barnard, a master-carpenter who had worked on Westminster Bridge.
 The completed work was dedicated to the Dowager Princess of Wales and her son George, the future King George III and they passed over the bridge even before its official opening three days later in June 1759.
 Upon its inauguration it was crossed by three thousand people in the first day and a banquet was held for local gentry in the Rose & Crown at Kew, with a bonfire and illuminations on Kew Green.
 The Princess granted Tunstall two hundred pounds, plus forty guineas to share among his workmen.